How Has Immigration Shaped Ireland?

-This provides the chance to live and work in a cosmopolitan society which, as the legalisation of gay marriage in 2015 shows, favours inclusion and tolerance.
+This provides the chance to live and work in a cosmopolitan society that, as the legalization of gay marriage in 2015 shows, favors inclusion and tolerance.
 You’ll likely be working alongside Irish colleagues, as well as those from the European Union and further afield.

 Ireland is a safe place by modern standards.
 Crime rates are low at just 0.90% per 100k population in 2017.
 Compared to places like the USA and Brazil, there is little-to-no gun crime, with gun ownership restricted to certain professions such as farming.

 Safety is an important factor for anyone, regardless of age or gender.
 It will be especially crucial for those with children, or those who are planning to have children in the near future.
 This is actually a big draw for migrants from certain backgrounds, many of whom want to relocate to Ireland to give their families a better, safer life.